kwilkos/cxf/distribution/src/main/release/samples/mtom/README.txt

 MTOM Demo for SWA & XOP
 =============================================

-This is the demo for using attachment in soap.
-It illustrate the usage of Soap message with Attachment and XML-binary Optimized Packaging.
+This demo illustrates the use of a SOAP message with an attachment and XML-binary Optimized Packaging.

 Please review the README in the samples directory before continuing.